alrikschorling/AIRator/README.md

 ##Description
 This is a repository for the automatic processing of amphetamine-induced rotations data.
 The repository contains a R Shiny app that can be used to process the data from the rotations test to perform both allocation and analysis.

-The repository contains example data files that can be used to test the scripts.
+The app can be access at https://hdm4xa-alrik-sch0rling.shinyapps.io/airator/

 ##Notes on the allocation
 The anticlustering() function from the anticlust package is used for allocation with the following settings: